Anatole Lapine

 Anatole Carl "Tony" Lapine (born 23 May 1930 in Riga, Latvia, died 29 April 2012 in Baden-Baden, Germany) was an automotive designer and racing driver.
 Lapine worked for General Motors (GM), Opel, and Porsche.
 During his time as chief designer at Porsche he oversaw development of the front-engined, water-cooled 928, 924 and 944 that began to appear in the mid to late 1970s, as well as two revisions to the Porsche 911.

 Biography

 Early years

-Lapine's earliest years were spent living in Riga, the capital of Latvia.
-His family fled Latvia during WWII, going first to Poznań, Poland in 1941, then to a village near Hamburg, Germany in 1944.
-In 1950 he apprenticed at Daimler-Benz in Hamburg.
-Afterwards he attended the Hamburg Wagenbauschule (Hamburg College of Motor Vehicle Studies).
+Lapine was born and grew up Riga, Latvia.
+During WWII, his family fled Latvia, first to Poznań, Poland in 1941, then to a village near Hamburg, Germany in 1944.
+In 1950 he apprenticed at Daimler-Benz in Hamburg and subsequently studied at the Hamburg Wagenbauschule (Hamburg College of Motor Vehicle Studies).

-In 1951 the family relocated again, this time to the US.
-They settled in Lincoln, Nebraska, where Lapine earned a living repairing locomotives and trains.
+In 1951 the family relocated to the US, settling in Lincoln, Nebraska, where Lapine earned a living repairing locomotives and trains.
 Shortly after this Lapine moved to Detroit, Michigan looking for work.